 - make arrangements for the proper administration of its financial affairs and to secure that the proper officer of the Board has the responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-The Director of Finance and Resources at Renfrewshire Council is the designated Officer and operates as the Treasurer for Renfrewshire Valuation Joint Board; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - ensure the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); - approve the Annual Accounts for signature.
+The designated officer is Renfrewshire Council's Director of Finance and Resources, who is also the Treasurer of Renfrewshire Valuation Joint Board; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - ensure that the Annual Accounts are prepared in accordance with legislation (the Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003); - approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature by the Board at its meeting on the 16 August 2019.
+I confirm that these Annual Accounts were approved for signature by the Board at its meeting on the 18 September 2020.